europass/europass2spreadsheet/README.md

+NOTE: Europass as developed by Cedefop is no longer maintained after June 2020.
+Please visit https://europass.eu

 # Epas2Spreadsheet

 Europass to Spreadsheet is an online app that generates Excel from Europass CVs available for downloading after the conversion takes place.